BA in Music with honors, Northeastern Illinois University with MM Studies at Florida International University

-John Dee is the Bill A. Nugent Endowed Professor of Music Performance and Professor of Oboe at the University of Illinois at Urbana-Champaign.
+John Dee is the Bill A. Nugent Endowed Professor of Music Performance and Professor of Oboe Studies at the University of Illinois at Urbana-Champaign.
 He also served as a Visiting Professor at DePaul University in Chicago for two years, replacing the former Principal Oboe of the Chicago Symphony.
-For over twenty years he was the Principal Oboe of the Florida Philharmonic Orchestra and Florida Grand Opera (Miami-Palm Beach) and at the same time, he was the Oboe Professor at the University of Miami and the Harid Conservatory of Music.
-Prior to this, he was principal oboe of the Florida Orchestra in Tampa, and the Civic Orchestra of Chicago.
+For over twenty years he was the Principal Oboe of the Florida Philharmonic Orchestra and the Florida Grand Opera (Miami-Palm Beach) and at the same time, he was the Oboe Professor at the University of Miami and Artist in Residence at the Conservatory of Music at Lynn University.
+Prior to this, John was Principal Oboe of the Florida Orchestra in Tampa, the Ravinia Festival Orchestra, and the Civic Orchestra of Chicago.
 He has performed with orchestras such as the: Hong Kong, Chicago, Saint Louis, Atlanta and Columbus Symphony Orchestras and he has worked with such conductors as: Carlo Maria Guilini, Claudio Abbado, Sir Georg Solti and James Levine.
-His teachers include; June Wollwage and Gladys Elliot of the Lyric Opera Orchestra, Daniel Stolper at Interlochen, Robert Mayer, Michael Henoch and Ray Still of the Chicago Symphony Orchestra and Northwestern University, and John Mack of the Cleveland Orchestra and Cleveland Institute of Music.
+His teachers include: June Wollwage and Gladys Elliot of the Lyric Opera Orchestra, Daniel Stolper at Interlochen, Robert Mayer and Ray Still of the Chicago Symphony Orchestra-Northwestern University, and John Mack of the Cleveland Orchestra-Cleveland Institute of Music.

-John has collaborated with nearly every major performing artist in the world including; Renee Fleming, Dawn Upshaw, Kiri TeKanawa, Cecilia Bartoli, Luciano Pavarotti, Jose Cararras, Placido Domingo, Yahudi Mehnuin, Isaac Stern, Nathan Milstein, Uto Ugi, Isaac Perlman, Pinkhas Zuckerman, Yo-Yo Ma, Lynn Harrell, Janos Starker, Mistlav Rostropovich, Martha Argarich, Andre Watts, Emanual Axe, Yefim Bronfman, and pop artists: Julio Iglesias, Gloria Estefan, Linda Ronstad, Frank Sinatra, Mel Torme, Nelson Riddle, Henry Mancini, Peter Nero, Ella Fitzgerald, Doc Severensen and Winton Marsailas.
+John has collaborated with nearly every major performing artist in the world including: Renee Fleming, Dawn Upshaw, Kiri Te Kanawa, Cecilia Bartoli, Luciano Pavarotti, Jose Cararras, Placido Domingo, Yahudi Mehnuin, Isaac Stern, Nathan Milstein, Uto Ugi, Isaac Perlman, Pinkhas Zuckerman, Yo-Yo Ma, Lynn Harrell, Janos Starker, Mstislav Rostropovich, Martha Argarich, Andre Watts, Emanual Axe, Yefim Bronfman, James Galway, Julio Iglesias, Gloria Estefan, Linda Ronstadt, Frank Sinatra, Mel Torme, Nelson Riddle, Henry Mancini, Peter Nero, Ella Fitzgerald, Doc Severensen and Winton Marsailas.
 He has taught and performed at major music festivals throughout the world and with renown ensembles such as the: Alexander, Miami, Lark, Ying, Vega, Jupiter, Serafin and Pacifica String Quartets.